Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Results

-The results in Tables~\ref{tab:books_primary} and~\ref{tab:arxiv_primary} show a significant difference between the document-level membership inference performance on the books versus academic papers, with the highest mean AUC across setups of $0.856$ and $0.678$, respectively.
+The results in Tables~\ref{tab:books_primary} and~\ref{tab:arxiv_primary} show a significant difference between the document-level membership inference performance on the books versus papers, with the highest mean AUC across setups of $0.856$ and $0.678$, respectively.
 We here discuss multiple hypotheses for this difference.

-First and foremost, the data itself is inherently different.
+First, the data itself is inherently different.
 The papers from ArXiv consist of data from raw LaTeX files.
-This contains a highly specific set of characters, e.g. LaTeX specific formatting, the content of tables, and references to figures, while the natural language included in books from the literature is expected to contain a wider diversity of tokens also represented in the wider vocabulary of the training dataset.
+This contains a highly specific set of characters (e.g. LaTeX formatting, table content) while the natural language included in books from the literature is expected to contain a wider diversity of tokens.
 Fig.~\ref{fig:papersVSbooks} (a) compares how the token frequency $R^{TF}$ is distributed across the top 20,000 tokens between papers and books.
 This confirms our hypothesis that LaTeX papers contain more of a limited set of tokens, while the tokens used in books are more widely spread over the entire vocabulary $\vocabulary$, possibly affecting the distribution of predicted probabilities that our method requires as input.

 Second, academic papers and books have a different length, i.e. total number of tokens per document.
 Fig.~\ref{fig:papersVSbooks} (b) confirms that the books considered in our experiments consist of significantly more tokens than the ArXiv papers, with an average of approximately 112,000 and 19,000 tokens respectively.
-This means that the language model $\languagemodel$ has seen more tokens from member-books than from member-papers.
+This means that the language model has seen more tokens from member-books than from member-papers.
 Moreover, books typically contain repeated occurrences of characters, e.g. \emph{Harry Potter}, across the document.
-These characters would likely be rare tokens, occurring more often for the longer books than for papers, likely impacting the model memorization more for books than for papers.
-We thus hypothesize that these rare tokens contain meaningful information for document-level membership and thus impact our classification performance.
-Additionally, the document length could also play a role at inference time of the meta-classifier.
+These characters would likely be rare tokens, occurring more often for the longer books than for papers, likely impacting the model memorization more for books than for papers and thus also the classification performance.
+Further, the document length could also play a role at inference time of the meta-classifier.
 Indeed, during feature extraction, more rare tokens contribute to our final feature set in the case of books than for papers, which again would impact the classification performance.